Port of Memphis: History

 The first Port of Memphis grain elevator opened in 1937.
 It was constructed by the Public Works Administration and located in North Memphis on the Wolf River.
 The facility saw exponential growth of shipments in 1939 and 1940 due to the shift from cotton to corn among Arkansas farmers.

 In 1946, the City of Memphis and Shelby County governments developed a concept for a new industrial area with river access that was separate from downtown, but close enough for commerce.
 The chosen location for this concept was President's Island.
-However, President's Island was a flood plain; this was resolved by the creation of a closure dam connecting the northern tip of the island to shore.
-A harbor was dredged on the slack waterside of the island, with the materials retrieved from dredging being used to raise land along the slack water to create an industrial park.
+However, President's Island was a flood plain; this was resolved by the creation of a dam connecting the northern tip of the island to shore.
+A harbor was dredged on the slack water side of the island, with the materials retrieved from dredging being used to raise land along the bank to create an industrial park.

-In 2019, the Port Commission was awarded a $1.7 million grant from the TDOT Rail Connectivity Grant program that enabled them expand rail capacity from 30 cars to 100 cars.
+In 2019, the Port Commission was awarded a $1.7 million grant from the Tennessee Department of Transportation to expand the capacity of the rail yard.
 It signed a contract with Watco to operate the public terminal.

 Facilities

 The Port of Memphis consists of three slack-water harbors and two industrial parks.
 It includes 18 liquid bulk and eight dry bulk facilities.
+The southern industrial park is home to an intermodal terminal shared by CN Railway and CSX Transportation.
+The port is also home to TVA's Allen Combined Cycle Plant and a Valero oil refinery.